Skip to content

 More Customized Collection Operations

-After enabling enableAutoTrackUserAction, the SDK automatically collects click operations for components with the onPress attribute.
-If you want to perform some customized actions based on automatic tracking, the SDK supports the following operations:
+After enabling enableAutoTrackUserAction, the SDK will automatically collect click operations of components with the onPress attribute.
+If you want to perform some customized operations on top of automatic tracking, the SDK supports the following:

-• Customize the actionName for a component's click event
+• Customize the actionName of a certain component's click event

 Set through the accessibilityLabel attribute